Aluminium joining: Friction stir welding

-Friction stir welding is a solid-state joining process that uses a non-consumable tool to join two facing workpieces without melting the workpiece material.
+Friction stir welding (FSW) is a solid-state joining process that uses a non-consumable tool to join two facing workpieces without melting the workpiece material.
 Heat is generated by friction between the rotating tool and the workpiece material, which leads to a softened region near the FSW tool.
-While the tool is traversed along the joint line, it mechanically intermixes the two pieces of metal, and forges the hot and softened metal by the mechanical pressure, which is applied by the tool, much like joining clay, or dough.
-It was primarily used on wrought or extruded aluminium and particularly for structures which need very high weld strength.
+While the tool is traversed along the joint line, it mechanically intermixes the two pieces of metal, and forges the hot and softened metal by the mechanical pressure, which is applied by the tool, much like joining clay or dough.
+It was primarily used on wrought or extruded aluminium, particularly for structures which need very high weld strength.